FabricioLince/BehaviourEsolang/README.md

 BOOLEAN values can be compared against each other using `==` and `~=`.
 The value can be inverted using `~` or by multiplying it by `-1`.
 Any other operation will result in NIL.

+The Length operator `#` evaluates to `1` when used with BOOLEAN True, and evaluates to `0` when used with BOOLEAN False.

 ### NUMBER